 In Mortal Kombat, Johnny Cage and Sonya Blade's relationship is always portrayed this way in both the video games and the movie, with Sonya being disgusted by Johnny's attempts to flirt with her, leading to them constantly bickering, before slowly gaining mutual respect and eventually falling in love.
-While they're never shown explicitly as a couple, Mortal Kombat X takes place 25 years in the future and features their daughter Cassie Cage.
+While they're never shown explicitly as a couple, Mortal Kombat X takes place over a period of 25 years following the previous game and features their daughter Cassie Cage.

 Red vs. Blue.
 Tex and Church sometimes play this in reverse: